-(i) Occupational Background: In the families loosing agricultural land, about 18.13% PAPs are housewives, a certain percent of whom are engaged in economic activities on mostly an informal basis, within and outside the household.
-Another, 12.29% are students, 9.53% PAPs are labourers in the agricultural sector or otherwise.
-About 4.34% of the PAPs are engaged in business activities (trade and petty business).
-Many of these businesses people are associated with the small economic activities such as Tiffin centers, tea centers, general stores, etc. The details are presented in Table 5.38.
+In the families loosing agricultural land, about 18.13% PAPs are housewives who are engaged in daily household work.
+Another, 12.29% are students, 9.54% PAPs are labourers in the agricultural sector or otherwise.
+About 4.35% of the PAPs are engaged in business activities (trade and petty business).
+Many of these businesses people are associated with the small economic activities such as Tiffin centers, tea centers, general stores, etc.

-Table 5-38: Occupation Profile of PAPs
+Table 5-42: Occupation Profile of PAPs